 Martin-Green is the first African-American woman to lead a Star Trek series, and she is one of the first lead characters who isn’t a starship captain.

-Actor Mark Lenard appears as the Vulcan Sarek (Spock’s father), and Rainn Wilson appears as cosmic swindler Harry Mudd.
+Actor Mark Lenard appears as the Vulcan Ambassador Sarek (Spock’s father), and Rainn Wilson appears as cosmic swindler Harry Mudd.
 The interstellar con man made his 1966 debut in the first season of the original Star Trek series.
-The character was originally portrayed by Roger C. Carmel,
+The character was originally portrayed by Roger C. Carmel.

 Which channel is Star Trek: Discovery on?